The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 - Market Reality

 - More available than smaller sizes.
-Premium: 105-135% retail.
-Strong in classic colors.
+Premium: 105–135% retail.

 - Best Application

 - Collectors.
 Taller frames.
-Those who appreciate traditional Kelly proportions.
+Traditional Kelly proportions.

 Rare & Discontinued Kelly Variants